ruchisahota/gaia/v1/doc/documentation.md

 #### `link (string)`

-Link is the URL that refers to the vulnerability
+Link is the URL that refers to the vulnerability.

 | Characteristics | Value  |
 | -               | -:     |